arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Being a healer you must maximize your DPS and minimize your HPS.
 It also should be accompanied by 99% uptime (when you cast anything).
 General tips are:

-* Combust II should be always up.
-Good time to use it - while you are moving - you can't cast anything with castbar, whereas Combust II is insta-cast.
 * Never heal to 100%.
 The only one possible exception is healing tanks before tank buster (I'm not talking about doing mechanics here - like Doom, or Living Dead).
 Good choice is Aspected Helios with HoT effect.
 You are good if your